Therapists in Uptown, Chicago, IL

 Uptown, Chicago, IL 60640

-Accepting new clients!
-Working from an anti-racist, anti-oppressive, and LGBTQIA+ affirming lens, I want to ensure a safe space where all of my clients feel seen, heard, safe, and respected.
+Working from an anti-racist, anti-oppressive, LGBTQIA+ affirming, and kink/poly/ENM aware and affirming lens, I want to ensure a safe space where all of my clients feel seen, heard, safe, and respected.
 As humans, we all want connection, although sometimes these connections cause intense emotions and great amounts of pain.
 I recognize the stress of single parenting, the communication issues in romantic relationships and/or families, and the struggles of dating in a world of right and left swiping.

-Accepting new clients!
-Working from an anti-racist, anti-oppressive, and LGBTQIA+ affirming lens, I want to ensure a safe space where all of my clients feel seen, heard, safe, and respected.
+Working from an anti-racist, anti-oppressive, LGBTQIA+ affirming, and kink/poly/ENM aware and affirming lens, I want to ensure a safe space where all of my clients feel seen, heard, safe, and respected.
 As humans, we all want connection, although sometimes these connections cause intense emotions and great amounts of pain.
 I recognize the stress of single parenting, the communication issues in romantic relationships and/or families, and the struggles of dating in a world of right and left swiping.

 (773) 729-1681 View (773) 729-1681